arun8796/AWS-notes/cloudformation/README.md

 Fn::GetAtt | Returns the value of an attribute from a resource in the template. | ``` { "Fn::GetAtt" : [ "logicalNameOfResource", "attributeName" ] } ```
 Fn::GetAZs | Returns an array that lists Availability Zones for a specified region. | ``` { "Fn::GetAZs" : "region" } ```
 Fn::Join | Appends a set of values into a single value, separated by the specified delimiter.
 If a delimiter is the empty string, the set of values are concatenated with no delimiter. | ``` { "Fn::Join" : [ "delimiter", [ comma-delimited list of values ] ] } ```
+Fn::Ref | Returns the value of the specified parameter or resource.
+When you specify a parameter's logical name, it returns the value of the parameter.
+When you specify a resource's logical name, it returns a value that you can typically use to refer to that resource, such as a physical ID. | ```{ "Ref" : "logicalName" }```

 **Example**: Registration of a LoadBalancer DNS with a Route53 domain.
 As at the time the developer creates the template the LodBalancer **DnsName** is not yet assigned an intrinsic function, Fn:GetAtt in this case, can be used as placeholder to reference the value of the **DnsName** output property that is obtained once the AWS resource is created.